Vulcalien/libsimplegba/README.md

 - Add `libsimplegba` to the list of libraries to link against
 - Set `lnkscript` as the linker script

-If using a `Makefile` to build the program, and assuming the library is located at `lib/libsimplegba`, add these lines:
+If using a `Makefile` to build the program and assuming the library is located at `lib/libsimplegba`, add these lines:

 ```Makefile